What is The Trees?

 I'm Ted Pearlman.

 I’m married to Allison, an architect.
-We live in Denver, Colorado, with our ridiculous twelfth-grader, Oscar, and our couch potato Newfoundland dog, Mabel.
+We live in Denver, Colorado, with our ridiculous twelfth-grader, Oscar, and our Newfoundland, Mabel.

 Little Oscar and his first Newfoundland, Tatou, were a bit famous on Youtube for entertaining each other.